MICR 309 Introduction to Mycology 4 Credit Hours

 Advanced treatment of the interplay of microorganisms and the environment.
 Topics will include soil and water microbiology (bacteria, archaea, fungi, algae, protozoans and viruses) and plant-microbe interactions (pathogenic and symbiotic) as well as the role of microorganisms in decomposition, nutrient cycling (carbon, nitrogen, sulfur and metal cycling), wastewater and biosolids treatment, and bioremediation.
 3 hr lec, 1-4 hr lab.
 For graduate credit elect MICR 505.

-Can enroll if Class is Junior or Senior
+Can enroll if Class is Senior

 MICR 406 Microbial Genetics 3 Credit Hours